prcutler/nflpool/design_overview.md

 NFL statistics are provided by [MySportsFeeds](http://mysportsfeeds.com).
- MySportsFeeds uses HTTP Basic Authentication, which the Requests module can automatically can handle.
+ MySportsFeeds uses HTTP Basic Authentication, which the Requests module can automatically handle.
 In the secret-config.py file, enter your MySportsfeed username and password and save the file as secret.py.
 Don't forget to add this to your .gitignore!